GTPB/ARANGS16/docs/2016-05-11/README.md

 -------------------------------------------------------------
 *2016-05-11*

+#### Goals

+We hope to accomplish the following learning goals today:

+- How Vagrant and packer can be used to create and share boxes
+- How Docker builds off virtualization with a different approach
+- The docker toolset: `docker`, `docker-machine`, and `docker-compose`
+- Container Applications compared to Virtual Machine Images
+- How to create a docker machine
+- How to configure the Docker commandline application to work with a docker machine
+- The global docker hub registry
+- Volume Containers to permanently store and share data
+- How to plug host directories into the file system expected by a container application

+#### Packaging a Vagrant box

+Yesterday we learned how to interact with vagrant boxes: we managed to configure the resources available to them (e.g. shared folders, the amount of RAM), specify which OS to deploy, and provision the OS with additional tools.
+However, it doesn't seem particularly efficient to make every user of your VM run the same provisioning steps.
+Again, there must be a better way to do this - and there is, by packaging a provisioned Vagrant box ourselves.
+We will practice this.

+#### Smaller "virtual machines": Docker containers

-On the previous day we learnt how to interact with vagrant boxes, which contain an entire OS with all the dependencies that are needed for our analysis.
-Our pipeline has therefore become fully specified and reproducible.
-However, this approach is not particularly efficient with our compute resources, both in terms of storage - we have downloaded an entire OS, when actually a lot of its functionality already existed on our computer - and in terms of compute power and RAM memory: we are now running two entire operating systems side by side (the host and the guest).
+The approach taken by Vagrant is not particularly efficient with our compute resources, both in terms of storage - we have downloaded an entire OS, when actually a lot of its functionality already existed on our computer - and in terms of compute power and RAM
+memory: we are now running two entire operating systems side by side (the host and the guest).
+For example, yesterday we ran our pipeline in a Vagrant box based on Ubuntu 14.04 LTS deployed on a host OS running...
+Ubuntu 14.04 LTS.
+This is 100% redundant.

 A more efficient approach would be to only install the parts of the guest OS that we don't have yet and run those, while most of the system processes are delegated to the host OS.